maikombecker/iphone-prompter/README.md

 * Hand the iphone/ipad to your consultant.

 * When you are using iPrompter on a device that has a keyboard, it may be used in addition to the mouse.
 Your keyboard may be quieter than your mouse.

+### What if I don't have WiFi in my sound booth?

+* Go to a place where you have reception, and open iphone-prompter.
+Once it is open and loaded, it will continue to work offline.